domschl/EspBlink/README.md

 ```
 pio run -t upload
 ```
 If upload fails, the most common cause is a failed detection of the USB-serial port in use.
 This again is mostly caused by a failed driver installation.
-Verify that you can actually see a new serial port when plugging in the ESP port via USB.
+Verify that you can actually see a new serial port when plugging in the ESP board via USB.

 #### Successful build & upload
 This should result in the onboard led of the ESP board blinking.